SAEON/somisana/web/integrations/operational-models/README.md

 # TODO
 schedule a cleanup of public.values table.
 Currently the command must be run manually.
 Either this should be added to a CRON or specified in the web app.
-Be careful not to delete all the public.values rows in the case that this query gets run twice in quick succession
+Be careful not to delete all the public.values rows in the case that this query gets run twice in quick succession.

+This can definitely be simpliefied

 ```sh
 docker \